LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/conditionals.rst

 .. index:: ! conditional

-A the beginning of this chapter, we motivated our exploration of booleans in JavaScript by observing that having a formal notion of truth and falsehood would allow us to write code that executes conditionally.
-In other words, we want to be able to write code that only executes when a given condition is ``true``.
+At the beginning of this chapter, we decided that we wanted to be able to write code that only executes when a given condition is ``true``.

 Again, here is our motivating example:

 .. admonition:: Example

    Consider a banking application that can remind you when a bill is due.
-The application will notify the user that a bill is due soon, but *only if* the bill has not already been paid.
+The application will notify you that a bill is due soon, but *only if* the bill has not already been paid.

 We summarized the condition as follows: Send a notification of an upcoming bill if the statement "the bill is unpaid" is true.

-In such a program, booleans would allow us to write JavaScript that represents the conditional "the bill is unpaid", and based on the truth of such a statement, execute or skip code that notifies the user of an upcoming due date.
+In such a program, JavaScript uses booleans to represent the conditional "the bill is unpaid".
+Based on the truth of this statement, the program executes or skips the code for notifying the user.

 The JavaScript construct that enables such behavior is a **conditional**.